wilsonmar/wilsonmar.github.io/_posts/2020-06-14-tensorflow-cert.md

 The 4 above correspond to the 4 classes in the
 <a target="_blank" href="https://www.coursera.org/specializations/tensorflow-in-practice">
-TensorFlow in Practice Specialization</a>
+TensorFlow in Practice Specialization</a>:

+1. <a target="_blank" href="https://www.coursera.org/learn/introduction-tensorflow/home/welcome">
+   Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning</a>
+2. <a target="_blank" href="https://www.coursera.org/learn/convolutional-neural-networks-tensorflow">
+   Convolutional Neural Networks in Tensorflow</a>
+3. <a target="_blank" href="https://www.coursera.org/learn/natural-language-processing-tensorflow">
+   Natural Language Processing in TensorFlow</a>
-with <a target="_blank" href="https://www.linkedin.com/in/laurence-moroney/">
+4. <a target="_blank" href="https://www.coursera.org/learn/tensorflow-sequences-time-series-and-prediction">
-Laurence Moroney</a> working at Google Brain.
+   Sequences, Time Series, and Preduction</a>
+<br /><br />

 They are offered by deeplearning.ai (Andrew Ng) through <a target="_blank" href="https://www.coursera.com">Coursera.com</a>.
+The instruction is <a target="_blank" href="https://www.linkedin.com/in/laurence-moroney/">
+Laurence Moroney</a> who works at Google Brain.

-Each course is scheduled for 4 weeks, but you may be able to finish earlier since each course costs $49 per month after a 7-day free trial.
+Each course is scheduled for 4 weeks (containing 4 lessons each), but you may be able to finish earlier since each course costs $49 per month after a 7-day free trial.

 In quizzes along the way, you get 3 attempts 8 hours apart.